quicwg/base-drafts/draft-ietf-quic-qpack.md

 {: title="Example Dynamic Table Indexing - Encoder Stream"}

-Unlike in encoder instructions, relative indices in field line representations are relative to the Base at the beginning of the field section; see
+Unlike in encoder instructions, relative indices in field line representations are relative to the Base at the beginning of the encoded field section; see
 {{header-prefix}}.
-This ensures that references are stable even if field sections and dynamic table updates are processed out of order.
+This ensures that references are stable even if encoded field sections and dynamic table updates are processed out of order.

 In a field line representation, a relative index of "0" refers to the entry with